WietseWind/XRPL-MultiSignTool/README.md

 3. MultiSign (OFFLINE), until the quorum is met
 4. Combine the signatures and submit the transaction

+There's also a helper tool to setup Multi Signing.

 ## Project setup
+Start by installing the dependencies:

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

-### Compiles and minifies for production
+### Compiles and zips for distribution / local use

 ```
-npm run build
+./build.sh
 ```

+The built output will live in `/dist` and a distribution zip will be stored in `/dist.zip`.